awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-from-instance.md

 # Create an Auto Scaling group using parameters from an existing instance<a name="create-asg-from-instance"></a>

 **Important**
-This topic only applies to creating an Auto Scaling group using the AWS CLI\.
+This topic only applies to creating an Auto Scaling group using a launch configuration\.
+We provide information about launch configurations for customers who have not yet migrated from launch configurations to launch templates\.
 If this is your first time creating an Auto Scaling group, we recommend you use the console to create a launch template from an existing EC2 instance\.
 Then use the launch template to create a new Auto Scaling group\.
 For this procedure, see [Create an Auto Scaling group using the Amazon EC2 launch wizard](create-asg-ec2-wizard.md)\.

-The following procedure shows how to create an Auto Scaling group by specifying the ID of an existing instance to use as a base for launching other instances\.
+The following procedure shows how to create an Auto Scaling group by specifying an existing instance to use as a base for launching other instances\.
 Multiple parameters are required to create an EC2 instance, such as the Amazon Machine Image \(AMI\) ID, instance type, key pair, and security group\.
 All of this information is also used by Amazon EC2 Auto Scaling to launch instances on your behalf when there is a need to scale\.
 This information is stored in either a launch template or a launch configuration\.

-When you specify an ID of an existing instance, Amazon EC2 Auto Scaling creates an Auto Scaling group that launches instances based on a launch configuration that's created at the same time\.
+When you use an existing instance, Amazon EC2 Auto Scaling creates an Auto Scaling group that launches instances based on a launch configuration that's created at the same time\.
 The new launch configuration has the same name as the Auto Scaling group, and it includes certain configuration details from the identified instance\.

 The following configuration details are copied from the identified instance into the launch configuration:
 + AMI ID